kslee5838/kslee5838.github.io/_posts/2022-01-12-cold-journey.md

 - It seemed gigantic far above my eyes to see guiding rope
 - Shoulders felt naked whth heavy wind
 - I'd like dive into down deep valley which unfoled its arms wide
+- Having lunch on the pickc was somewhat beyond reality